isaacs/minipass/README.md

   from being emitted for empty streams until the stream is resumed.
 * `resume()` - Resume the stream.
 If there's data in the buffer, it is all discarded.
 Any buffered events are immediately emitted.
 * `pipe(dest)` - Send all output to the stream provided.
-There is no way to unpipe.
 When data is emitted, it is immediately written to any and all pipe destinations.
+(Or written on next tick in `async` mode.)
+* `unpipe(dest)` - Stop piping to the destination stream.
+This is immediate, meaning that any asynchronously queued data will _not_ make it to the destination when running in `async` mode.
 * `on(ev, fn)`, `emit(ev, fn)` - Minipass streams are EventEmitters.
 Some
   events are given special treatment, however.
 (See below under "events".)
 * `promise()` - Returns a Promise that resolves when the stream emits